douglascrp/onlyoffice-alfresco/README.md

 > You can also add `onlyoffice.url` in `alfresco-global.properties`.
 Configuration made via settings page will override `alfresco-global.properties`.

-Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
+Configuration settings include JWT, enabled by default to protect the editors from unauthorized access.
+If setting a custom **Secret key**, ensure it matches the one in the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/) for proper validation.

-Specify your own **Secret key** on the Alfresco configuration page or by adding *onlyoffice.security.key* to `alfresco-global.properties`.
-In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/, specify the same secret key and enable the validation.
+> You can set the secret key by adding *onlyoffice.security.key* to `alfresco-global.properties`.

 ## Compiling ONLYOFFICE module package for Alfresco